-The following command will install the latest version of
+The following commands will install the latest version of

 dbt-spark as well as the requisite version of

-To connect to Spark running on an Amazon EMR cluster, you will need to run
+To connect to Apache Spark running on an Amazon EMR cluster, you will need to run

 sudo /usr/lib/spark/sbin/start-thriftserver.sh on the master node of the cluster to start the Thrift server (see the docs for more information).
 You will also need to connect to port 10001, which will connect to the Spark backend Thrift server; port 10000 will instead connect to a Hive backend, which will not work correctly with dbt.